 - Leave at room temperature for 2 hours.
 Remove the eggs and let them dry.
 Once the eggs are dry from all sides, rub them with a few drops of vegetable oil to give the eggs some shine.
 If you are looking for a more darker tone place them back in the colouring water and leave in the fridge overnight.
 The next day remove the eggs and dry them again.
 Rub them with a few drops of vegetable oil.

 Dyeing with brown onion peel, cinnamon and coffee powder

-- In a small pot add 500ml (2 cups) of water, 1 tsp white vinegar and the brown onion peel, the cinnamon stick and 1 tsp coffee powder.
+- In a small pot add 500ml (2 cups) of water, 1 teaspoon white vinegar and the brown onion peel, the cinnamon stick and 1 teaspoon coffee powder.
 Bring to a boil and simmer for 20 minutes.
 Strain and carefully add 3 eggs.
 Boil the eggs for 15 minutes and transfer into a deep bowl.
 Pour the coloured water just enough to cover the eggs.

 - Follow step 2 as above.